netnak/Minimatic/README.md

-# Phpinify
+# Minimatic

-> **Phpinify** is a Statamic addon that minifies HTML responses and/or static cached pages using [`voku/html-min`](https://github.com/voku/HtmlMin).
+> **Minimatic** is a Statamic addon that minifies HTML responses and/or static cached pages using [`voku/html-min`](https://github.com/voku/HtmlMin).

 ---

 ## 🚀 Features

-Phpinify wraps the powerful `HtmlMin` engine and exposes its configuration through a publishable config file.
+Minimatic wraps the powerful `HtmlMin` engine and exposes its configuration through a publishable config file.
 You can toggle the following features:

 - `doOptimizeViaHtmlDomParser()` – optimize HTML using the DOM parser
 - `doRemoveComments()` – remove HTML comments